esimran/Artificial-Intelligence---iX17/README.md

 Some models may not run as is, because data files larger than 50MB cannot be stored in GitHub (100MB with git lfs, but I've maxed out my free storage).

-Some models are also in progress.
+Some models are also in progress or were run halfway through the NoteBook and may have errors displayed.
+This is still a work in progress.